ODAncona/confusion-matrix/README.md

 # confusion-matrix (Typst)

-Rendu de matrice de confusion réutilisable pour Typst, basé sur @preview/cetz.
+Reusable confusion matrix renderer for Typst, built on @preview/cetz.

-- Fichier principal: `confusion.typ` (exporte la fonction `confusion-matrix`)
+- Main file: `confusion.typ` (exports the function `confusion-matrix`)
-- Démo: `demo.typ`
+- Demo: `demo.typ`
-- Licence: voir `LICENSE`
+- License: see `LICENSE`

-Prérequis
+Prerequisites

-- Typst installé
+- Typst installed
-- Accès au package `@preview/cetz:0.4.2` (utilisé en interne par `confusion.typ`)
+- Access to the package `@preview/cetz:0.4.2` (used internally by `confusion.typ`)

-Installation / Utilisation locale
+Installation / Local usage

-- Copiez `confusion.typ` dans votre projet (ou placez-le dans un dossier de packages local si vous en utilisez un).
+- Copy `confusion.typ` into your project (or place it in a local packages folder if you use one).
-- Importez et appelez la fonction comme ci-dessous.
+- Import and call the function as shown below.

 Import (Typst Universe)